advaithsrao/Fraud-Detector/README.md

 # Fraud-Detector
-Fraud Detection Package with fine-tuned RoBERTa model, equipped with ethical considerations such as Differential Privacy and SMPC
+Fraud Detection Package with fine-tuned ML and DL models, equipped with ethical considerations such as Differential Privacy and Homomorphic Encryption

 - [Fraud-Detector](#fraud-detector)
   - [Team](#team)